MScholtes/PS2EXE/README.md

      longPaths = enable long paths ( > 260 characters) if enabled on OS (works only with Windows 10)
 ```

-A generated executables has the following reserved parameters:
+A generated executable has the following reserved parameters:

 ```
 -debug              Forces the executable to be debugged.
 It calls "System.Diagnostics.Debugger.Break()".